rsm-wew068/graph-ai-task-manager/README.md

 - **Historical Data Support**: Optimized for datasets like Enron (1980-2006)

 ## ðŸ”§ Configuration

+### CI/CD Notes
+- GitHub Actions runs linting, formatting, and mypy.
+Docker build is **temporarily disabled** to avoid "No space left on device" on hosted runners.
+Re-enable in `.github/workflows/ci.yml` when runner space is sufficient.

 ### Email Filtering Options
 - **Date Ranges**: Last 7/30/90 days, this year, custom ranges